 Groundwork studies conducted by the QIBA SWS Biomarker Committee have indicated that the key measures of biomarker performance, Bias and Precision, depend on the level of fibrosis present and upon other variables such as whether or not the measurements are taken by a single technologist with a single machine at a single site (hospital or clinic).
-Accordingly, several claims for bias and precision are made dependent on the use of the same or different technologist and scanner, and on the measured shear wave speed.
+Accordingly, several claims for bias and precision are made dependent on the use of the same or different technologist and scanner, and on the measured shear wave speed (SWS).

-In shear wave elastography (SWE), the biomarker is, as noted above, shear wave speed (SWS) which is the speed of a shear wave generated in a patient's liver by an acoustic radiation force impulse (ARFI) push.
-Another device measuring propagation of shear waves using ultrasound is the non-imaging FibroScan® device which applies force by means of a mechanical piston pressing against the skin.
+In shear wave elastography (SWE), the biomarker is, as noted above, SWS which is the speed of a shear wave generated in a patient's liver by an acoustic radiation force impulse (ARFI) "push pulse".
+One device measuring propagation of shear waves using ultrasound is the non-imaging FibroScan® device which applies force by means of a mechanical piston pressing against the skin instead of an ARFI push pulse.
 Measurement using the FibroScan® device is not covered by this profile.
-A table for comparing FibroScan® and magnetic resonance elastography (MRE) values with ARFI SWS values obtained
+A table for comparing FibroScan® and magnetic resonance elastography (MRE) values with ARFI SWS values obtained according to this profile will be listed at the end of this section when validated comparisons become available.
+The SWS biomarker is used for measurement at a single point in time intended to classify liver tissue according to fibrosis grade and also for monitoring SWS (and corresponding fibrosis) changes over time.